gridai/grid-docs/docs/features/datastores/2_Using Datastores/7_high-performance-datastores.md

 ### Setting HPD Capacity

-If your dataset is larger than 1200GiB you can use the `--hpds-capacity` flag to specify a higher capacity up to 64,800GiB.
+If your dataset is larger than 1200GiB you can use the `--hpd-capacity` flag to specify a higher capacity up to 64,800GiB.
 Note that capacity must be 1200, 2400 or a multiple of 2400.

 ### Setting HPD Throughput